mscrocker/semerusocial/readme.md

 ### Prerequisites

-The project has been tested on the following Java versions:
+The project has been tested on the following versions:
-* JDK 8
+* JDK 11
+* Docker version 18
+* Maven 3

 All other dependencies are handled through Maven, and noted in the included POM file.